 Presentation-Productivity-Performance-Progress-Price—these are the main pillars of a complete reporting solution that are a must for any business.

 Telerik Reporting is a mature and robust reporting solution that is flexible and performant, offering an economical per-developer based licensing with no end-user costs.
-Your in-house developers can quickly integrate reports in responsive HTML5, Angular and .NET web apps (ASP.NET, MVC, Core), Azure and WPF/WinForms desktop apps.
+Your in-house developers can quickly integrate reports in responsive HTML5, Angular, React, Vue and .NET web apps (Blazor, ASP.NET MVC, ASP.NET Core), Azure and WPF/WinForms desktop apps.
 It offers a complete feature set for report creation, styling and interactivity.
 You can export the reports in more than 15 formats, including Word, Excel, PDF, PPT, image, CSV and more.
-And the powerful yet intuitive desktop and Visual Studio integrated designers ensure “pixel-perfect” printing and rendering.
+And the powerful yet intuitive desktop, web-based and Visual Studio integrated designers ensure “pixel-perfect” printing and rendering.

 Telerik Reporting provides design-time, data source components to help you codelessly bind report items to several data sources simultaneously.
 This includes Microsoft SQL Server Analysis Services cubes, ADO.NET data sources, relational databases, business objects, ORMs and XML.
 Programmatic data binding (at run-time) is also supported.